Cbazil/JavaScript-Ex/README.md

     - Methods and Prototypes ('Made two variables and created objects asignned to them to call them when ever needed again')
     - (2018/11/27) Done a little exerecise on Objects and Prototypes (multiple types of pizzas).
     - Added a function within the method.
+    - DOM(Document Object Model) Lets you target elements and change it within js file.

 ## &copy; All right reserved 2018 , Made by Cbazil